Aidbox/aidbox-react-app/wiki/codebase.md

 # Manifest

-To register seeds, change schema, add custom operations, etc., you need to create a manifest.
-For example:
+To create data at start, add custom operations, resources, etc., you need to create a manifest.
+A manifest example:

 ```js
 export const manifest = {